Schwenger/House-Of-Tweets/README.md

 As it is windows, you most certainly have to restart your system, potentially several times during the installations.

+Thankfully, you can avoid npm, coffee-script, and other JS-related steps, because Windows is just for running the final product.

 ### OS-independent packages

 FrontEnd-dependencies will be installed automatically by running `make install_dependencies`.

-This will install `stompjs, browserify, coffeescript-concat, less, pip3, install, pika, pydub, tweepy, typing` using `npm` and `pip`.
+This will install the npm packages `stompjs, browserify, coffee-script, coffeescript-concat, less` and pip packages `pika, pydub, tweepy, typing`.

 Note 1: In Ubuntu the `pip3` package is simply called `pip`.
 Check with `--version` which Python version it is addressing and make sure it is Python 3.

 Note 2: Under Debian, you may need to install the pip packages as sudo.

 Note 3: Under Windows you need to install the dependencies manually.
+Use the command line with administrator rights for `pip`.
+If you need to `make frontend` on Windows, use the GUI for `npm`.
-Use the GUI for `npm`, and the command line for `pip`.
-Both are shipped with the before-mentioned installers.
-For the latter, you need to run the command line as an administrator.
+Both are shipped with the aforementioned installers.

 Normal workflow:
 ================